sunpy/ndcube/docs/explaining_ndcube/asdf_serialization.rst

   ...     f.write_to("somefile.asdf")  # doctest:  +SKIP

-What's Supported and What isn't
+What's Supported and What Isn't
 ===============================

 We aim to support all features of `ndcube` when saving and loading to ASDF.